-Situatedin the remote but breathtaking Styrian mountains, the track now known as the Red Bull Ring returned to the F1 calendar in 2014.
-With lap times of just over a minute, the track has been changed a lot over the years but has maintained its nostalgic spark.
+Situated in the remote but breathtaking Styrian mountains, the track now known as the Red Bull Ring returned to the F1 calendar in 2014.
+With lap times of just over a minute, the circuit has been changed a lot over the years yet has maintained a nostalgic spark.

 |FIRST F1 RACE||1970|

 In 1958, a temporary circuit was set up on the military airfield in Zeltweg.
 The course, inspired by the way in which the iconic Silverstone circuit came into being, was marked out by hay bales and raced on in a non-chmpionship F1 event in 1963, before stepping up as an official round of the championship in 1964.
 The track surface, however, was far too bumpy and abrasive for F1 machinery, and the sport never returned to the circuit.

 Instead, six years later, Formula 1 settled at a track just up the valley from the airfield, named the Osterreichring.
 The track was around double the length of the Zeltweg airfield track, and was tremendously fast, with flowing bends which swept through the mountainous surroundings.

 With not much run-off area the track was dangerous, as proven by the 1975 race where a series of accidents marred the practice sessions.
 At the Hella-Licht curve, the first turn on the track, American racer Mark Donohue crashed through the catch-fencing, ultimately leading to his death and the death of a marshal.
 Changes were made to the track following the event, and a chicane was added making the former fastest corner on the track become the slowest.